 Building Information Modelling – BIM for short, is a complex, detailed model which is full of valuable information enabling you to share, analyse, and store data across different formats.
-BIM data can be transformed, integrated, or validated using FME processes, processes that can also be automated in FME Server.
+BIM data can be transformed, integrated, or validated using FME processes, processes that can also be automated in FME Flow.
 Here’s some examples of ways in which BIM data can be utilised with FME.

 - Extract a list of materials from the model and export them to a format like Excel

 - Build upon a basic material extraction and export the material lists into a simple cost estimation workflow/worksheet for quick material cost estimates

 - Populate your asset management systems by delivering lists of assets into – e.g., doors, mechanical, services or utility equipment (Transformers are available on the FME Hub for Maximo)

 - Extract floor plans from the model using the reader and load data into other systems such as GIS or CAD for others to view